wermos/Fast5x5/README.md

 #### Dependencies

-Fast5x5 is a template-based header-only library, relying on Boost (>= 1.62) and Boost.SIMD (master branch).
-The only usage requirement is to correctly add Boost.SIMD and Boost include directory at the list of directories used by your compiler.
+Fast5x5 is a template-based header-only library, relying on xsimd (>= 4.1.2).
+The only usage requirement is to correctly add the xsimd include directories at the list of directories used by your compiler.

 #### Importing